Suspected drones used by Yemen's Houthi rebels attack 2 more ships in Mideast waters

 The U.S. and Britain struck 36 Houthi targets in Yemen on Saturday.
 An air assault Friday in Iraq and Syria targeted other Iranian-backed militias and the Iranian Revolutionary Guard in retaliation for a drone strike that killed three U.S. troops in Jordan.

-The U.S. military's Central Command separately acknowledged an attack Monday on the Houthis, in which they attacked what they described as two Houthi drone boats loaded with explosives.
+The U.S. military’s Central Command also acknowledged an attack Monday on the Houthis, in which they attacked what they described as two Houthi drone boats loaded with explosives.

 American forces “determined they presented an imminent threat to U.S. Navy ships and merchant vessels in the region,” the military said.
 “These actions will protect freedom of navigation and make international waters safer and more secure for U.S. Navy vessels and merchant vessels.”